nickzoic/nick.zoic.org/art/nvidia-jetson-nano-experiments/index.md

 Apparently [it will with some 'active' adaptors though](https://devtalk.nvidia.com/default/topic/1049356/jetson-nano/dual-simultaneous-monitors/2) so I'll try to get hold of one of those.

+*UPDATE: The one I bought was described as an "active converter" but doesn't work.
+I suspect, short of buying a converter about the same price as the Nano board itself, it can't be made to work.
+Never mind.*

 The distro doesn't seem to
 include the "Nsight Eclipse Edition" any more ... there's a `/usr/local/cuda/bin/nvcc` but no `nsight` on this disk, and